BaseHead, Databases & Libraries!

 FYI: to change Performance Recording settings right click the Record button.

-Performance Recordings are placed in the Playlist Node once completed and you need to transfer them to your DAW if you make one linked before you quit BH if set to record the default Temp Folder location since on next launch they will be cleaned up (deleted) automatically.
+Performance Recordings are placed in the History Node once completed and you need to transfer them to your DAW if you make one linked before you quit BH if set to record the default Temp Folder location since on next launch they will be cleaned up (deleted) automatically.

 Selecting a Region: